Img

 Who uses it?

-Children in early childhood are more impressionable than ever, and the Reggio Emilia philosophy emphasizes this early development, recognizing that students must feel they have the tools and skills to succeed as they progress through this critical stage.
+Children in early childhood are more impressionable than ever, and the Reggio Emilia approach emphasizes this early development, recognizing that students must feel they have the tools and skills to succeed as they progress through this critical stage.

 When is it used?